olavolav/uniplot/README.md

 * Possibly: Fallback to ASCII characters

 Input is always welcome, let me know what is most needed for this to be as useful as possible.

+## Contributing

+Clone this repository, and install dependecies via `pip3 install -e .\[dev\]`.
+You can run the tests vie `./run_tests` to make sure your setup is good.
+Then proceed with issues, PRs etc. the usual way.